AgoraIO-Community/TelemedicineHack/README.md

 We have designed and developed a mobile app for the users (patients), using which they are only a click away from consulting a doctor of their choice.

-The users can consult with the doctor though an audio or video call.
+The users can consult with the doctor through an audio or video call.

 ## Mobile Application (Android)